Seattle to Seoul

 Today we got to sleep in and take it easy.
 Recharge for the next two days of hiking.
 Some people went for a day hike, but we stuck around to do laundry, read, and relax.
 We both gave in and took a Diamox today.

-Our camp is at about 14,000 feet.
-It snowed!
-Very cold, but snow is better than rain.
 Dinner was mac and cheese – every one went nuts for it.
 They made me an awesome veg sauce for my noodles and we had eggplant pakoras.

 Peed all day long from the diamox and had tingly fingers and cheeks, which made it hard to sleep.